 - Features only on current plans

 - Features only on certain tiers of current plans

-In June 2015 we released one of our largest upgrade to our platform, that introduced several new features such as multiple accounts, teams, and regional records.
-With the release of the multi-account feature we also changed our plans structure.
+In June 2015 we released one of our largest upgrades to our platform that introduced several new features, like multiple accounts, teams, and regional records.
+With the release of the multi-account feature, we also changed our plan structure.

 This article explains the main differences between the pre-2015 plans and current plans.

 Before the current plans, we had two generations of domain-based plans.
-They shared the same names, but they were priced a little bit different.
+They shared the same names, but were priced differently.

 First-generation legacy plans:

 - Silver v1

 We also have reseller plans for customers who manage 100 domains or more:

 - Expert Reseller